 By Robin Lung.
-A co-presention of the Center for Asian American Media.
+A production of Nested Egg Productions, LLC, presented by the Center for Asian American Media.

 Filmmaker Robin Lung documents her seven-year journey investigating the work and legacy of Chinese American visionary Li Ling-Ai, the uncredited producer of Kukan.
 A landmark film, 'Kukan' showcased China’s resistance to Japanese occupation during World War II, and was one of the first American feature documentary films to receive an Academy® Award in 1942.